Reduce media waste

 2. Add the data that will fuel your algorithms to optimise targeting.
 This is the data-engineering phase, which is commonly one of the principal cost elements and, done correctly, a great potential source of financial savings.

 3. If you can prove profitability for your initiatives, why limit yourself to only a few products or a single market?
 Digital buying platforms enable you to address any market with all of your products and services, even if you only have a team based in one market.
 Much of these possibilities are thanks to the evolution of product feeds & dynamic creatives.

 4. Identifying and measuring results, reporting on the KPIs is the fourth step.
 This ensures that focus is maintained on the objectives as well as on the profitability of the operation.
 Linking the KPIs into Business Intelligence reporting will secure continuous buy-in from top management and will likely help secure budgets.
 Evaluating the results should then be further linked to a potential revision of objectives, where necessary, feeding a new cycle of the performance engine.

 Create data assets

 Limiting your data to only what media tags collect from your site is suboptimal.
 This should be enhanced by uploading segmented lists of your customers, what Google terms “customer match”.
 This allows you to target your best, or worst customers, or offline converts, or any other segmentation you define.
-It also facilitates creating customer look-alikes in order to extend your audience.
+It also facilitates creating customer lookalikes to extend your audience.

 Uploading your own lists to match against Google or Facebook users is not an exercise in technology – it is mainly an operational challenge.
-It requires engaging multiple stakeholders and interfacing multiple data silos, and it typically involves a lot of touchpoints and manual work.
+It requires engaging multiple stakeholders and interfacing with multiple data silos, and it typically involves a lot of touch-points and manual work.

 Increasing the automation of these processes and eliminating the manual stages in data procurement and processing is generally an area where significant efficiency gains and cost savings may be achieved.